 - She’s twelfth generation American.

-- Sometimes, she enjoys editing more than writing.
+- She enjoys editing as much as writing.

 - After nine p.m., she turns into a philosopher.

-- She wants to see Europe one coffee shop at a time.
+- Her dream vacation is to see Europe one coffee shop at a time.